← Back to blog

 Try It

 The benchmark is open source.
-Results are browsable at /kernelbench-v3 with full filtering by model, GPU, and level.
+Results are browsable at /kernelbench-v3 with full filtering by model, GPU, level, operation type, and more.

 git clone https://github.com/Infatoshi/KernelBench-v3